 What we do

-Operating on the outskirts of Cambridge, we work with a vibrant network of volunteers and partners to promote the value of good design.
+We work with a vibrant network of volunteers and partners to promote the value of good design.
 This can include running school workshops, giving talks and tours of new architecture, campaigning at local level, giving awards to great buildings, keeping our members up-to-date in their training, and a host of other activities that stimulate discussion about our built environment.

 Ultimately, we are driven by a desire to improve the places and spaces that surround us; that we experience in our day to day lives; and that make a real difference to the way we all live and work.